jaysonvirissimo/coronavirus-risk-reduction-tactics/README.md

 Sources are [here](https://www.cdc.gov/handwashing/when-how-handwashing.html), [here](https://www.cdc.gov/handwashing/show-me-the-science-handwashing.html), and [here](https://www.cdc.gov/coronavirus/2019-ncov/about/prevention-treatment.html).

-## Obtain a one month food supply
+## Store enough supplies to shelter-in-place for a month
 * Obtain staples that will last a while such as rice or beans (and don't forget that fat is a necessary macronutrient)
 * Stick to foods you know if possible to reduce the likelihood of stomach issues
+* Ask your doctor for a larger than normal supply of any any necessary medications (they should be flexible if you explain the reasoning)
+* Stock up on "toilet paper, feminine hygiene products, soap, detergent, and everything else you need to keep your body and your home clean"

 If there transmission rate near you is high, you'll want to be able to avoid person-to-person contact as much as possible.
 Having your own supplies will help you eliminate the need to visit the restaurents and grocery stores.
+See [here](https://theprepared.com/wuhan-coronavirus/#challenges) for more detailed advice.

 ## Avoid touching your face
 * Keep tissues near by, so you can use those instead of your fingers